Aliwal North: Tourism

-The principal attractions of Aliwal North are two hot mineral springs, both of which have extremely high concentrations of minerals and gases.
+The principal attractions of Maletswai are two hot mineral springs, both of which have extremely high concentrations of minerals and gases.

 The thermal springs resort, named Aliwal Spa, is located within the municipal area.
 During 2010–2014 the resort underwent re-construction by Maletswai Local Municipality's contractors, and opened again for public use in 2015.

 Climate

 Köppen climate classification: subtropical highland climate (Cwb).